Musique

 (Netherlands)

-“In "Miroir de Soi", there is a great variety
+“In "Miroir de Soi", there is a great variety of

-of styles, colors, emotions, that Serge Blenner is able to reflect
+styles, colors, emotions, that Serge Blenner is able to reflect

 in his compositions.
-The music is melodic, with cosmic touches
+The music is melodic, with cosmic touches and

-and others typical of Classical Music.
+others typical of Classical Music.
 Several pieces are dominated

 by a majestic character.
 Others sound mysterious, sinister, like

 for instance "Illumination".
-A certain nostalgic air
+A certain nostalgic air is

-well built, enhancing the impact of the music.
+built, enhancing the impact of the music.
 The use of synthesizers

-enhances the nightly, sensual atmospheres, that appear in some
+enhances the nightly, sensual atmospheres, that appear in some of

-of the compositions, and is likewise useful as a vehicle for innovative
+the compositions, and is likewise useful as a vehicle for innovative

 ideas”.